msoodb/hermes/README.md

 - FreeRTOS Scheduling with queues, semaphores, and notifications
 - CMSIS Bare-Metal Targeting (no HAL, clean hardware control)
 - Well-Structured Codebase with modular architecture and make-based build system
+- ORION Submodule Integration for extended functionality and modularity
 ---